Chinese Music Instruments

 The Yueqin is a traditional Chinese string instrument.
 It is a lute with a round, hollow wooden body which nickname is moon guitar.

 According to legend, the instrument was invented in China during the Qing dynasty.
-It is an important instrument in the Beijing opera orchestra, often taking the role of main melodic instrument in the string section.
+It is an important instrument in the Beijing opera orchestra, often taking the role of the main melodic instrument in the string section.